Viewliner: Viewliner II

 The first car from the order was originally scheduled to roll off the assembly line in October 2012, but was delayed by more than a year, with field testing beginning in June 2014.
 CAF had multiple issues, including failure to detect defects in the baggage cars, and quality issues with initial construction of the diner and sleeping cars.
 Amtrak also experienced project management challenges in addressing these faults.
 While all 130 cars were originally expected to be delivered by the end of 2015, by December 2016 only the baggage cars and one diner were in service.
 The final cars were delivered in August 2021.

-Viewliner IIs have an updated version of Amtrak's older Phase III paint scheme.
-The baggage cars are numbered 61000–61069 and the bag-dorms are numbered 69000–69009.
-The dining cars, numbered 68000–68024, are named alphabetically after the first 25 state capitals east of the Mississippi River, with Indianapolis being the name of the Viewliner I which was rebuilt as a prototype.
-The sleeping cars (62500–62524) are alphabetically named after major rivers east of the Mississippi, continued from the renaming of the Viewliner I sleepers.
+Viewliner II cars feature an updated version of Amtrak's older Phase III paint scheme, known as Phase IIIB.
+The baggage cars are numbered 61000–61069 and the baggage-dormitories are numbered 69000–69009.
+The dining cars, numbered 68000–68024, are named alphabetically after the first 25 state capitals east of the Mississippi River starting with Albany and finishing with Tallahassee.
+Prototype Viewliner I diner 8400 was rebuilt and named Indianapolis.
+The sleeping cars (62500–62524) are alphabetically named after major rivers east of the Mississippi, starting with Portage River and finishing with Westfield River.
+This continues from the planned renaming of the Viewliner I sleepers.
 Unlike the roomettes on Viewliner I sleepers, the Viewliner II roomettes do not have in-room toilets; instead, there are two shared restrooms.
 Because of this, the Viewliner II sleepers have one fewer roomette than the Viewliner I sleepers – 11 versus 12.

-Future cars

-In 2022, Amtrak announced that they would be replacing all of their current Superliner, Amfleet II, and Viewliner I passenger cars used for long-distance service by 2032.
-Amtrak issued a request for information from ten manufacturers in December 2022.
-Request for proposals are planned for 2023.

 Service

-Viewliner passenger cars are designed for use on Amtrak's long-distance routes in the Eastern United States: the Cardinal, Crescent, Lake Shore Limited, and the Silver Services, due to clearance issues in and around New York Pennsylvania Station and Baltimore Pennsylvania Station that prevent tall bi-level cars from clearing the tunnels.
+Viewliner passenger cars are designed for use on Amtrak's long-distance routes in the Eastern United States: the Cardinal, Crescent, Floridian, Lake Shore Limited, and Silver Meteor.
+This is due to clearance restrictions in and around New York Pennsylvania Station and Baltimore Pennsylvania Station that prevent tall bi-level cars from clearing the tunnels.

 Viewliner baggage cars are used on all Superliner and single-level trains which use full baggage cars on the Amtrak system.
 The first Viewliner baggage cars entered service on March 23, 2015 on multiple Eastern routes, with the last entering service in December 2016.